 Contact prominent people who are industry experts and have a following on their blog (these are called influencers).
 Invite these people to your event and it’s sure to get coverage on a lot of related blogs.

 Never underestimate the power of blogging.
 This is one of the most effective tools you have available.
 It doesn’t matter whether the event is an established, long-standing event or brand new.

 Blogging can serve several purposes.
 Your blog should focus on the purpose of the event, and how it will inform educate, or entertain attendees.

 Creating content and blogging can boost your rankings in the search engines when people are searching for information.
 If you can enlist guest bloggers, especially those who participate in the event, it will give you more exposure.

 An important point to keep in mind if your event is a trade show or convention, is that you must focus on what the benefits to customers are when they buy products or services from you.
 Trade shows are one of the best ways to find qualified leads.
-You should follow up after the event is over by calling leads or sending them emails.
+With the right event marketing tools, you can instantly send text messages to leads during the trade show booth.

 Market The Speakers